ethereum-optimism/op-analytics/sphinx/sections/quickstart.md

 ###  `dbt/`

 The ``dbt/`` directory contains a `dbt <https://www.getdbt.com/>`_ project.
 This is still work in progress, but we hope all our data warehouse tables will be modeld with dbt.

 The dbt autogenrated docs are written out to ``docs/dbt``.

 ### `sphinx/`

 We use `sphinx <https://www.sphinx-doc.org/en/master/>`_ to write documentation for our project.
 The ``sphinx`` directory contains or sphinx setup.

 The build output from sphinx is written to ``docs/``.
 Our github-pages configuration is set up to serve a static site from the ``docs/`` directory.

 ## CLI

-As mentioned above, the top-level ``src/`` python module for this project defines the ``opdata`` command-line interface.
-This CLI is used to expose the many utilities that are defined as part of our project member packages.
+The `opdata` CLI  (defined in `src/op_analytics/cli`) is used to expose the many utilities that are defined as part of our project member packages.
 Some of this utilities are internal.
 For example to help us autogenerate code or documentation, or to provide a simple way to execute some logic during CI/CD.
 We also have utilities that have external use cases.
 For example fetching onchain data from RPC nodes.

 You can see the CLI help message by running:
 ```